GopiHariraj/Networth-app/GOOGLE_CLOUD_DEPLOYMENT.md

 docker --version
 docker-compose --version
 git --version
+node -v
+npm -v
 nginx -v

 # Logout and login again for docker group to take effect
 exit
 ```

+> [!NOTE]
+> Technically, if you are using Docker, Node.js is not strictly required on the host VM as the application runs inside containers.
+However, installing it on the host is highly recommended for debugging, running database scripts, or using tools like Prisma Studio locally.

 Re-connect to your VM after logging out.